 DO NOT ARRIVE AT THE AIRPORT WITHOUT A GRANTED VISA FOR INDIA.
 India does not offer a visa on arrival and you’ll be refused on your flight or into India.

-The visa for India starts as soon as it is granted by email.
-This isn’t too much of a problem now that it’s a 365 day visa but it means the earlier you apply for the visa, the earlier it expires so don’t apply for it too far in advance if you think you’ll go back and forth to India over the next year.
+The 1 year and 5 year visa for India starts as soon as it is granted by email.
+This isn’t too much of a problem because of the length of the visa but it means the earlier you apply for the visa, the earlier it expires so don’t apply for it too far in advance if you think you’ll go back and forth to India over the next year.

 With that being said, you can’t apply for the visa earlier than 180 days before your intended trip, or 30 days if you get the 30 day visa.